Updated 11:05 a.m. 9/26/18

-Most of the personnel — 1,895 — are members of the two Type 1 teams fighting the Bald Mountain and Pole Creek fires, which together have charred over 116,000 acres, or 181 square miles, in the Uinta-Wasatch-Cache National Forest.
+Most of the personnel — 1,510 — are members of the Type 1 teams fighting the Bald Mountain and Pole Creek fires, which together have charred 120,448 acres, or 188 square miles, in the Uinta-Wasatch-Cache National Forest.

 “This is a hard fire to fight” due to steep terrain and strong wind gusts that fan flames and ground firefighting aircraft, Gov. Gary Herbert said Friday.

 “We have a lot of structures in the pathway of the fire and that could be very, very devastating if we can’t contain it,” Herbert said.
 No homes have been affected so far, but on Thursday the fire melted part of a fence near a home.